mwithheld/moodle-block_integrityadvocate/README.md

 2. Create your activities/resources as normal.
 3. Set completion settings for each activity you want to appear in the IntegrityAdvocate overview.
 4. Add the IntegrityAdvocate block to an *activity page*, configure the block with the API key and App ID.
+   For a quiz:
-   - For a quiz, edit the quiz settings > Appearance section > Show more... and set "Show blocks during quiz attempts" to Yes
+     - Edit the quiz settings > Appearance section > Show more... and set "Show blocks during quiz attempts" to Yes.
+     - Turn on course editing, click into the quiz, click Attempt quiz, then add the IntegrityAdvocate block to that page.
+Then configure the block, set the API key and AppID, and make sure "Where this block appears" > "Display on page types" is set to "Attempt quiz page".

 You can place the IntegrityAdvocate block on the course page if you want; it'll only show the Overview button -- it won't cause the IntegrityAdvocate popup to show up anywhere.
   - Ref https://docs.moodle.org/38/en/Course_homepage#Blocks